-Eggplant is a bulbous shaped fruit that is used in numerous recipes across the globe like; Eggplant Parmesan, Ratatouille and Baba Ganoush.
-It’s simplistic fresh flavor and creamy interior create a fondness with so many people, and offer some of the best vegetarian eating on the planet.
+Eggplant is a bulbous shaped fruit that is used in numerous recipes across the globe including; eggplant parmesan, a quickly fried and layered cheesy casserole, ratatouille, an array of colorful diced vegetables sautéed together, and baba ganoush, a creamy Greek dip or sauce made of mashed eggplant.
+Many people are fond of eggplant’s simplistic fresh flavors and meaty interior that offer some of the best vegetarian eating on the planet.

-I chose a classic eggplant with it’s deep purple hue and creamy white middle to make these baked fries.
-The finger-sized rustic-cut shape provide a larger interior surface area that crisps up naturally after baking.
-I rolled the eggplant sticks in an egg-wash and homemade breadcrumbs before surging them into a hot oven, for an extra bit of crunchy texture and fun.
+I chose a globe eggplant with it’s deep purple hue and creamy white middle to make these baked fries.
+The finger-sized rustic-cut shape provide a large interior surface area that crisps up naturally after baking.
+I rolled the eggplant sticks in an egg-wash and homemade breadcrumbs before surging them into a hot oven.
 A quick combination of store-bought mayonnaise and Sriracha, make some of the best dipping sauce to pair with eggplant fries.
 I recommend you eat them hot out of the oven, just like you would any French fry.

 1 classic eggplant or 4 smaller variety

 1/2 cup light mayonnaise

 salt & pepper

 - Preheat oven to 400 degrees.
 Line sheet pan with parchment paper and set aside.
 Slice eggplant into finger sized pieces, cutting off most of the skin.

 - In two separate bowls, add eggs and 2 teaspoons water, whisk.
 In second bowl, add breadcrumbs, 1/2 teaspoon salt and 1/4 teaspoon black pepper.